Health Information Technology (HI)

 A graduate of this major should be able to:

-- file and retrieve health records and health information from patient files, indexes and registers for use in patient care, continuing education, research and health care planning.
+- Maintain and access health records and health information from patient files, electronic health records, indexes and registers for use in patient care, continuing education, research and health care planning.

-- preserve the security and integrity of confidential patient information while maintaining access to information by those authorized to use patient information.
+- Understand the need to preserve the security and integrity of confidential patient information while maintaining access to information by those authorized to use patient information.

-- develop and maintain systems to prepare, maintain, and provide timely access to needed health information, including computer-based patient record systems.
+- Develop and maintain systems to prepare, maintain, and provide timely access to needed health information, including electronic health record systems.

 Students must maintain a 'C' or greater in all HIT courses.
 This major uses an A, B, C, and F grading scale in all HIT courses.
 Failure to achieve a grade of 'C' or above after the maximum attempts allowed by College policy results in withdrawal from the major.
 Students should work closely with their advisers and with the program faculty to ensure that they are meeting all criteria for satisfactory progress in the program.